tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11 task 11 a script that counts the number of directires an sub-directoires in the current directories 12 task a script that displays the 10 newest files in the current directory 13 task 13 a script that takes a list of words as inputs and prints only words
+11 task 11 a script that counts the number of directires an sub-directoires in the current directories 12 task a script that displays the 10 newest files in the current directory 13 task 13 a script that takes a list of words as inputs and prints only words 14 task a  script that displays lines containing the pattern root from the file